atwinkelman/obspy/obspy/io/css/README.txt

 Overview
 --------
-CSS (Center for Seismic Studies) read support for ObsPy.
+CSS (Center for Seismic Studies)  and NNSA KB Core (National Nuclear Security Administration Knowledge Base Core) read support for ObsPy.

-This module provides read support for CSS waveform data.
+This module provides read support for CSS  and NNSA KB Core waveform data.
 This module is based on the code of Marcus Walther.

 ObsPy is an open-source project dedicated to provide a Python framework for processing seismological data.
 It provides parsers for common file formats and